LGR2/LGRblog/content/post/Mongolia.md

 1. **Gerege Bonds**: The MPP swapped the old Chinggis Bonds for new Gerege bonds.
     * These new bonds were worth $800 million
     * They were issued in 2017 with a maturity of 5.5 years and an interest rate of 5.62%
-    * The were issued to repurchase previous bonds closing in on their maturity [^12]
+    * They were issued to repurchase previous bonds closing in on their maturity [^12]

 [^12]: See this: https://www.pressreader.com/mongolia/the-ub-post/20210705/281586653584544